britram/draft-trammell-tcpm-spin/draft-trammell-ippm-spin.md

 This document defines a hybrid measurement {{?RFC7799}} path signal
 {{?PATH-SIGNALS=I-D.iab-path-signals}} to be embedded into a transport layer protocol, explicitly intended for exposing end-to-end RTT to measurement devices on path, following the principles elaborated in {{IPIM}}.
 This signal consists of three bits: a spin bit, which oscillates once per end-to-end RTT, and a two-bit Valid Edge Counter (VEC), which compensates for loss and reordering of the spin bit to increase fidelity of the signal in less than ideal network conditions.
+An evaluation of the spin bit and VEC mechanism in a variety of simulated and Internet testbed environments is given in {{IMC-SPIN}}.

 The document starts with a mechanism applicable to any transport-layer protocol, then explains how to bind the signal to a variety of